In Charlotte Rogan’s debut novel, a disparate group of passengers from a luxury ocean liner are squashed in a small lifeboat adrift in a mid Atlantic.

 Innocent or guilty, in Grace Winter, Charlotte Rogan has created a character of tremendous psychological power; a character whose true nature remains a mystery to the end.

-It’s a tremendous read.
-One definitely not to be missed.
+The Lifeboat is a tremendous read.
+A novel definitely not to be missed.